 Your input is welcome, please feel free to register your interest to keep informed of project updates and when draft materials are available for feedback.

-Register for a Consultation Workshop
+Register for a consultation workshop

 In-person and online workshops are planned for June & July to coincide with the draft documents being made available for broad stakeholder feedback.
 These sessions will provide further information about the work underway and how you can have input on the updated draft qualifications, skill sets and units of competency.